Take in a show when you are in New York City. credit: Catherine Parker

 Rockefeller Plaza

-Walk through Rockefeller Plaza with seasonal displays, like the Christmas tree, ice skating rink, or summertime cafe.
-Promethus statue is another must during your visit to Rockefeller Plaza.
+Walk through Rockefeller Plaza, which features seasonal displays like the Christmas tree, ice skating rink, and summertime cafe.
+The Prometheus statue is another must-see during your visit.
+This is one of the Top Things to do in Midtown Manhattan.

 Located at 45 Rockefeller Plaza.
-Plaza.
 Open 24 hours a day.

 The bright red tram cars climb up and over the East River to get to Roosevelt Island.
 Get off and re-board to return to mid-town for some of the best views of Midtown.

-Located at the intersection of 59th St. and 2nd Ave.
-Ride for free, if you purchased a MTA MetroCard for the subway, or $4 roundtrip.
+It is located at the intersection of 59th St. and 2nd Ave.
+If you purchase an MTA MetroCard for the subway, you can ride for free or $4 roundtrip.

 St. Patrick’s Cathedral

-Regardless of religion, St. Patrick’s is one of the pieces of architecture.
-Take a few minutes and walk through the Neo Gothic Cathedral in the center of midtown.
-During my last visit, I saw a girls’ choir performing and the acoustics were unbelievable.
+Regardless of religion, St. Patrick’s is a masterpiece of architecture.
+Take a few minutes to walk through the Neo-Gothic Cathedral in the center of Midtown.
+During my last visit, I saw a girls’ choir performing, and the acoustics were unbelievable.
+This is one of the Top Things to do in Midtown Manhattan.

-Located at Fifh Ave.
-Between 50th & 51stSt.
+Located at Fifth Ave. between 50th & 51stSt.
 Open daily from 9 a.m. to 5:30 p.m.
-Free to enter, though donations accepted.
+Free to enter, though donations are accepted.
 There is also an iPad-led audio tour available, narrated by Cardinal Timothy Dolan.

 The Vessel

-A 16-story sculpture with 154 flights of stairs inner connected with 80 landings.
-It was originally opened to the public in 2019 though it was closed in 2021, and remains closed.
+It is a 16-story sculpture with 154 inner-connected flights of stairs and 80 landings.
+It was originally opened to the public in 2019, but you can no longer enter.

 Located at 20 Hudson Yard.